JimMcL/sampleIt/README.md

  where `<secret>` can be generated with the command:
  `bundle exec rake secret`

+For managing secret keys etc. on Ubuntu, refer to [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-rails-app-with-unicorn-and-nginx-on-ubuntu-14-04).

 Various external image utilities are used to construct thumbnails and so on.
 Currently the executable names (and sometimes paths) are simply hard-wired.
 See lib/image_utils.rb.